opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     2. Copy/cut it.

-    3. Select the other drawing in the level strip or in the .
+    3. Select the other drawing in the Level Strip or in the Xsheet/Timeline.

     4. Paste the copied/cut selection.

-.. note:: Selections from Toonz raster and vector levels can be pasted in any other type of drawing, automatically converting to raster or vector the pasted selection; selections from standard raster levels can be pasted in other standard raster drawings only.
+.. note:: Selections from Toonz Raster and Toonz Vector levels can be pasted in any other type of drawing, automatically converting the pasted selection to the appropriate type; selections from standard Raster levels can only be pasted in other Raster drawings.

 .. tip:: **To paste a selection in a new drawing:**